Mitch McConnell Opposes Commission To Investigate Capitol Riot

 The measure is expected to pass the House on Wednesday evening.
 Schumer then is expected to introduce the legislation in the Senate.

-Senate Republicans who have expressed early support for the commission's focus include Minority Whip John Thune of South Dakota and Sens.
+Some Senate Republicans expressed early support for the commission's focus, including Minority Whip John Thune of South Dakota and Sens.
 Lisa Murkowski of Alaska, Mike Rounds of South Dakota and Mitt Romney of Utah.

+But in the wake of McConnell's opposition to the commission, Rounds walked his support back.

+"The way that the bill is written right now, I would feel compelled to vote against it," Rounds told Capitol Hill reporters on Wednesday.